PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 13:23:09
+Last updated: 2024-04-02 13:24:32
-Random Quote: Better be wise by the misfortunes of others than by your own. - Aesop
+Random Quote: A friend to all is a friend to none. - Aristotle